Welcome to the George Eliot Academy.

-All our schools work in closely with their Primary Partner Schools to offer a variety of experiences to Key Stage 2 children.
+We work closely with our Primary Partner Schools to offer a variety of experiences to Key Stage 2 children.
 For some children in Year 4 and 5 the opportunity to visit their local secondary school can begin the bridging process.
 ‘Hands on’ activities and lessons involving children from Primary Schools working collaboratively with older pupils develops relationships and new skills.
-Our established programme called ‘Peek at a Morning’ runs throughout the school year and is often focused around Design Technology, Food Technology, Art and Design, Science and Physical Education.
-These are curriculum areas often requested by primary schools as they often lack the specialism or facilities in their own schools.
-We also involve external providers to support the activities and learning which makes the experiences memorable.

 Our programme is varied and provides ‘hands on activities’ easing children into a new environment through activities that stimulate and develop their learning.
 We encourage activities that lead to a ‘take away’ so children take home something they have learnt of made during their visit.

-For children joining one of the MAT schools we offer a three day induction ‘Advance to go’ an opportunity to come to school and experience new lessons and a new environment in the July of Year 6.
+For children joining our school, we offer a three day induction with an opportunity to come to school and experience new lessons and a new environment in the July of Year 6.
 This induction has been very successful at supporting children as they move from primary to secondary school and reduces the anxieties they have about joining a new school.
 New routines, new teachers, new classrooms and a new timetable are all explored in a friendly and supportive way as well as the advantage of making new friends before the start of the September term.

 Key Stage 3- 4 Career Planning and subject choices at GCSE